dalia-maher/Neighborhood-Map/README.md

 1. Open the unzipped / cloned directory of the repo in your local machine
 2. Open the file "index.html" (Right click -> open or by double clicking on the file)
 3. The website will be opened in your default browser
+4. Start Searching the map markers or click on any one on the map to view its info

 ### Project Functionalities